CricketBr/Crickets-Shorthand-Site/orth-cnsl-ref.md

 ### Jeremy W Sherman

-Creator of of <www.orthic.shorthand.fun>, who found, transcribed, clipped, and re-assembled the Manual and Supplement.
+Creator of [www.orthic.shorthand.fun](www.orthic.shorthand.fun), who found, transcribed, clipped, and re-assembled the Manual and Supplement.
 He also programmed and made the database for the online dictionary, including diving into several large blocks of shorthand.
 He also helped with Consolidated by finding examples of rules burried in the shorthand samples.

 ### Jacob Moena

-Transcriber, clipper, and assembler of Teachings Part 1 and 2.
+Transcriber, clipper, and assembler of Teaching Part 1 and 2.

 ## Examples and Images